jimib/oath1.0-upload/README.md

 A TokenStrategy is created to authenticate requests.

-The first method supplies a consumer for the given consumer_key.
+1. First method supplies a consumer for the given consumer_key.
 If no matching consumer found false is returned instead.
-The second method supplies a token for the given token_key.
+2. Second method supplies a token for the given token_key.
 If no matching token found false is returned instead.
-The third method checks the nonce and timestamp.
+3. Third method checks the nonce and timestamp.
 This is optional but in this case we limit the age of timestamp, and ensure nonce is unique.

 ### see py/upload.py ###

 This is an example of uploading an image using Rauth.
 You can experiment with generating bad requests by toggling the flags:

-useValidCredentials: If False invalid consumer and token are used.
+1. useValidCredentials: If False invalid consumer and token are used.
-useValidCheckSum: If False an invalid checksum is generated for each file.
+2. useValidCheckSum: If False an invalid checksum is generated for each file.
-useRandomHash: If False the hash generated is not random, this causes server to reject second request as nonce is not unique.
+3. useRandomHash: If False the hash generated is not random, this causes server to reject second request as nonce is not unique.
-useValidTimeStamp: If False then the timestamp is corrupted (set to 0).
+4. useValidTimeStamp: If False then the timestamp is corrupted (set to 0).